fieldtrip/website/development/fns.md

 6. libguide.so is not available as seems to be again an intel thingie
 7. Ask for references papers (Hung Dang and Kwong Ng) -> done
 8. New statically linked binaries work with libc 2.7 onwards (my system is not compatible), document the feature and test it on a higher system -> done ( new bins available linked with old libraries )
-9. Ask for a downgrade of GPL licensing from "3 or higher" to "2 or higher" (more code compatible with fieldtrip license).
+9. Ask for a downgrade of GPL licensing from "3 or higher" to "2 or higher" (more code compatible with FieldTrip license).
 Done -> Hung: I have changed from 3.0 to 2.0 version.

 ## Steps to be taken (Hung)